 Edgar Degas, L’Absinthe, 1875-1876

 This is such a powerful painting by Edgar Degas.
 It depicts a disconnected and sad couple.
 The woman has a pale green drink in front of her, being absinthe.
 The two subjects were actually friends of Degas.
 Ellen André was an actress and an artist’s model and Marcellin Desboutin was an artist and engraver.
-Both their careers took a hit as a result of this painting and Degas had to publically announce that the two were not actually alcoholics.
+Both their careers took a hit as a result of this painting and Degas had to publicly announce that the two were not actually alcoholics.

 Edvard Munch, The Sick Child (Det Syke Barn), 1885